larssb/HealOpsPackages/WindowsSystem.HealOpsPackage/docs/ReadMe.md

-# ReadMe for the Monitoring.Helpers.WindowsSystem module
+# ReadMe for the WindowsSystem.HealOpsPackage module

 ## About the module